enkidevs/curriculum/java/data-management/strings-i/use-string-split-to-split-a-string-using-regular-expressions.md

 ---
 ## Content

-`split` takes a regular expression and splits the string around occurrences of this expression into an array of strings.
+`Split` takes a regular expression and splits the string around occurrences of this expression into an array of strings.
 ```
 String s = "I ate 6 pancakes, 4
   digestives, 2 boxes of cherries, then